naukri-engineering/suggestjs/README.md

-appId | Corresponds to the application which use auto-suggestor. autoComplete | URL which return autocomplete data as per query. checkVersion |  URL which return the current version of the autoSuggestor library. category | skill, title, location, company, institute (all are case sensitive and can be used as per project requirement).
+appId | Corresponds to the application which use auto-suggestor. autoComplete | URL which return autocomplete data as per query. checkVersion |  URL which return the current version of the autoSuggestor library. category | top, skill, title, location, company, institute (all are case sensitive and can be used as per project requirement).
 Note: At least one field is mandatory and it can be any one. getRelatedConcepts | It's a callback function to get RC list. grouping (Default: true)| Enable/Disable data to show in a group/buckets or not. multiSearch (Default: false)|  if set true then the user can search multiple records by add comma before next query string.